 "It is a wise answer, my Christine."

-She is not sure it is.
-She thinks it is a cowardly one.
+She isn't sure it is.
+She thinks it's a cowardly one.

 Until he touches her again.
 Until he opens his mind to her.
 Until he murmurs that he loves her.

-Then, it is the ultimate bravery to still not answer.
+Then, it's the ultimate bravery to still not answer.